 As we begin to know the Creator of the universe as our Father, then by the comfort of the Holy Spirit, there comes a peace and a trust within us that surpasses our understanding.

-That was when it became very natural and normal to know the truth of this verse:
+That was when it became very natural and normal to know Father’s perfect peace as this verse confirms:

-Thou [Yahuwah] wilt keep him in perfect peace, whose mind is stayed on [holds onto] thee: because he trusteth in thee (Isaiah 26:3).
+You [Yahuwah] will keep him in perfect peace, whose mind is stayed on [holds onto] You: because he trusts in You (Isaiah 26:3).

 The Holy Spirit’s Help